whoisbenli/whoisbenli.github.io/codereview.md

 ### Style

 Follow coding style guidelines for the platform.
-(We have style guide for ActionScript 3 and JavaScript)
+(We have a style guide for ActionScript 3 and JavaScript)

 ### Samples